2010 United States Senate special election in Delaware

-The 2010 United States Senate special election in Delaware took place on November 2, 2010, concurrently with elections to the United States Senate in other states as well as elections to the United States House of Representatives and various state and local elections.
+The 2010 United States Senate special election in Delaware took place on November 2, 2010, concurrently with elections to the United States Senate in other states, as well as elections to the United States House of Representatives and various state and local elections.
 It was a special election to fill Delaware's Class II Senate seat, then held by Democrat Ted Kaufman, an appointee.
 The seat had been previously held by the state's longest-serving senator, Democrat Joe Biden, who vacated it when he became Vice President of the United States in 2009.

 The state's primary election occurred on September 14, 2010.
-Republican U.S. Representative and former Governor Mike Castle was favored to win both the primary and the general election, but was upset by Christine O'Donnell in a primary contest that had national visibility.
-During the general election campaign, O'Donnell, a Tea Party candidate, drew media attention for a campaign ad that featured her denying that she was a witch.
-In the general election, O'Donnell lost to Democratic New Castle County Executive Chris Coons by a vote of 57% to 40%.
-Coons immediately took office after the results were certified, and completed the remainder of the term lasting to January 2015.
-This was the first open Senate seat in Delaware since 1970 and the first in this seat since 1913.
+Republican U.S. Representative and former Governor Mike Castle was believed to be heavily favored to win both the primary and the general election.
+However, Castle was upset by Christine O'Donnell in a primary contest that had national visibility.
+During the general election campaign, O'Donnell, a Tea Party candidate, drew media attention for making several false claims and gaffes, as well as an unusual campaign ad in which she denied that she was a witch.
+In the general election, O'Donnell lost to Democratic nominee Chris Coons by a vote of 57% to 40%.
+Coons was sworn in on November 15, 2010, and served out the remainder of the term ending in 2015.
+This was the first open Senate seat in Delaware since 1970, and the first in this seat since 1913.

 Background

-In the seat's most recent election in 2008, longtime Democratic incumbent Joe Biden defeated Republican Christine O'Donnell.
+In this seat's most recent election in 2008, longtime Democratic incumbent Joe Biden had defeated Republican Christine O'Donnell.
 However, Biden was also elected Vice President of the United States in 2008 and was required to resign from the Senate by Article I, Section 6 of the United States Constitution in order to assume the Vice Presidency.
 Although Biden was sworn in for a seventh term early in January 2009, he resigned from the Senate on January 15, 2009, and was succeeded by Kaufman the following day.

-Those discussed as possible appointees to replace Biden included Delaware Attorney General Beau Biden, a son of Joe Biden; outgoing Lt.
+Those discussed as possible appointees to replace Biden included his son, Delaware Attorney General Beau Biden, outgoing Lt.
 Gov. John Carney, Delaware Supreme Court Chief Justice Myron T. Steele, Delaware Secretary of State Harriet Smith Windsor, Delaware Correction Commissioner Carl C. Danberg, former Delaware House of Representatives member Robert L. Byrd, and New Castle County Executive Chris Coons.

 On November 24, 2008, after Biden's election to the vice presidency but before his resignation, outgoing Governor Ruth Ann Minner announced that she would appoint Biden's former chief of staff, a member of the Broadcasting Board of Governors named Ted Kaufman, as Biden's temporary successor.
 Minner said, "I believe Ted Kaufman meets every test I set for this office.
 His political views are close to Sen. Biden's, and he has agreed to focus solely on doing the people's work, not seeking re-election."
 Biden resigned in January 2009; Minner formally appointed Kaufman to the seat shortly thereafter.